capawaky/capawaky.github.io/_posts/2015-09-30-the-color-experience-website-redesign.markdown

 I started a YouTube account for the Color Museum to in a way replace the "[multimedia][CMMultimedia]" aspect of the website.
 Making videos is a relatively easy and cost effective way to add promotable content to your website and is very user friendly.

 It was my first time creating a website mockup with Illustrator.
-For the main theme I picked a rainbow like palette of colors to display on the background.
+For the main theme I picked a rainbow like palette of colors to display in the background.
 I restructured the information on the original site under appropriate headers and pages.
 The mockups are a little unpolished but them being my first website redesign project, I'm happy with how they turned out.

 You can view the mock up slides on [Flickr][FlickrColorMuseum]